 Where do I get an admission ticket?

-Students do not need admission tickets to enter the AP Exam testing facilities.
+Students do not need admission tickets to enter the AP Exam testing rooms.
 However, each student does need a CURRENT picture id, such as a school ID or a driver’s license.
 Without current picture ID students will not be allowed to enter the room.

 What may I bring with me to the exam room?